Frankenstein (guitar): Upgrades

-Van Halen playing an early configuration of the Frankenstrat.
-Here it has the paint seen on the cover of the debut Van Halen (album), before it was repainted in red.
+Van Halen playing an early configuration of Frankenstein.
+Here it has the paint seen on the cover of Van Halen's debut album, before it was repainted in red.
 While it still only has a single functional bridge humbucker, the holes for the other two pickups have been covered by a solid black pickguard.
 This pickguard would later be removed when the guitar was repainted and he would stuff non-functional electronics into the exposed pickup slots.
 This iteration also uses a Fender tremolo arm.

-The Frankenstrat has gone through a number of necks over the years and its bridge has evolved from the 1961 Fender tremolo to original Floyd Rose bridges (with and without fine tuners).
-He added a quarter under the Floyd Rose so that the Floyd Rose bridge stayed flush with the body and Van Halen attached truck reflectors to the rear of the body so he could flip the guitar over to reflect stage lights onto the crowd.
+Frankenstein has gone through a number of necks over the years and its bridge has evolved from the 1961 Fender tremolo to original Floyd Rose bridges (with and without fine tuners).
+He added a 1971 quarter under the Floyd Rose so that the Floyd Rose bridge stayed flush with the body and Van Halen attached truck reflectors to the rear of the body so he could flip the guitar over to reflect stage lights onto the crowd.
 He installed large screw eyes instead of strap buttons, a foolproof method of securing the guitar to the strap.

-During the late 1970s and early 1980s, many guitar companies tried to capitalize on Van Halen's popularity by manufacturing Frankenstrat replicas.
+During the late 1970s and early 1980s, many guitar companies tried to capitalize on Van Halen's popularity by manufacturing Frankenstein replicas.
 In 1979, he replaced the original black pickguard with a white pickguard and added a Mighty Mite single coil with a red phenolic bobbin on neck.
 He later replaced the white pickguard with a cut up black vinyl record, covered the back with aluminum foil and replaced the Gibson humbucker pickup with one from the "Bumblebee" guitar.
 In 1981, he replaced the vinyl record with a trimmed piece of a 3-ply black Fender pickguard to cover the control cavity.
 To confuse imitators, he screwed a three-way switch sideways into the middle position cavity, replaced the previous humbucker with a Seymour Duncan pickup and replaced the neck with the "Bumblebee" guitar's.
 In an interview, Eddie admitted the single-coil pickup and middle switch were not connected to anything.